-'I came across this book by accident,' said the old man.
-'It just shows you, don't it?'

-'It just shows you.'

-'Jimmy was bound to get ahead.
-He always had some resolves like this or something.
+"I came upon this book by accident," said the old man.
+"It just shows you, don't it?"
+"It just shows you."
+"Jimmy was bound to get ahead.
+He always had some schedule like this or something.
 Do you notice what he's got about improving his mind?
 He was always great for that.
-He told me I et like a hog once, and I beat him for it.'
+He told me I et like a hog once, and I beat him for it."
 He was reluctant to close the book, reading each item aloud and then looking eagerly at me.
 I think he rather expected me to copy down the list for my own use.

-A little before three the Lutheran minister arrived from Flushing, and I began to look involuntarily out the windows for other cars.
+A little before three the Lutheran minister arrived from Flushing and I began to look involuntarily out the windows for other cars.
 So did Gatsby's father.
-And as the time passed and the servants came in and stood waiting in the hall, his eyes began to blink anxiously, and he spoke of the rain in a worried, uncertain way.
-The minister glanced several times at his watch, so I took him aside and asked him to wait for half an hour.
+And as the time passed and the servants came in and stood waiting in the hall his eyes began to blink anxiously and he spoke of the rain in a shocked worried way.
+The minister glanced several times at his watch so I took him aside and asked him to wait for half an hour.
 But it wasn't any use.
 Nobody came.

-About five o'clock our procession of three cars reached the cemetery and stopped in a thick drizzle beside the gate - first a motor hearse, horribly black and wet, then Mr Gatz and the minister and me in the limousine, and a little later four or five servants and the postman from West Egg, in Gatsby's station wagon, all wet to the skin.
+About five o'clock our procession of three cars reached the cemetery and stopped in a thick drizzle beside the gate-first a motor hearse, horribly black and wet, then Mr. Gatz and the minister and I in the limousine, and, a little later, four or five servants and the postman from West Egg, piled into Gatsby's station wagon and wet to the skin.
+The undertaker, in a black oilskin raincoat, had hurried on ahead.
+Now he came back and nodded to his assistants who slid the casket out into the rain.
 As we started through the gate into the cemetery I heard a car stop and then the sound of someone splashing after us over the soggy ground.
 I looked around.
 It was the man with owl-eyed glasses whom I had found marvelling over Gatsby's books in the library one night three months before.
 I'd never seen him since then.
-I don't know how he knew about the funeral, or even his name.
-The rain poured down his thick glasses, and he took them off and wiped them to see the protecting canvas unrolled from Gatsby's grave.

-I tried to think about Gatsby then for a moment, but he was already too far away, and I could only remember, without resentment, that Daisy hadn't sent a message or a flower.

-Dimly I heard someone murmur 'Blessed are the dead that the rain falls on', and then the owl-eyed man said 'Amen to that', in a brave voice.
+I don't know how he knew about the funeral or even his name.
+The rain poured down his thick glasses and he took them off and wiped them to see the protecting canvas unrolled from Gatsby's grave.
+I tried to think about Gatsby then for a moment but he was already too far away and I could only remember with dull anger that Daisy hadn't sent a message or a flower.
+Dimly I heard someone murmur: "Blessed are the dead that the rain falls on," and then the owl-eyed man said "Amen to that" in a brave voice.
+It was over.
 We straggled down quickly through the rain to the cars.

-Owl-eyes spoke to me by the gate.
+Owl-eyes spoke to me for a moment by the gate.

-'I couldn't get to the house,' he remarked.
+"I couldn't get to the house," he said.

-'Neither could anybody else.'
+"Neither could anybody else."
+"Go on!"

-'Go on!'
 He started.
-'Why, my God! they used to go there by the hundreds.'

-He took off his glasses and wiped them again, outside and in.
+"Why, my God! they used to go there by the hundreds."
+He took off his glasses and wiped them again outside and in.

-'The poor son-of-a-bitch,' he said.
+"The poor son-of-a-bitch," he said.